 Pursuant to Georgia law, the amendment would eliminate or limit the personal liability of a director to United or its shareholders for monetary damages for breach of the duty of care or other duty as a director.
-As provided by law, the amendment would not eliminate or limit the liability of a director for appropriating, in violation of his duties, any business opportunity of United, engaging in intentional misconduct or a knowing violation of law, obtaining an improper personal benefit, or authorizing a dividend, stock repurchase or redemption or a distribution of assets that is illegal under Section 14-2-832 of the Georgia Business Corporation Code (the "Georgia Code").
-Therefore, even if the proposed amendment were adopted, liability for monetary damages on any of
+As provided by law, the amendment would not eliminate or limit the liability of a director for appropriating, in violation of his duties, any business opportunity of United, engaging in intentional misconduct or a knowing violation of law, obtaining an improper personal benefit, or authorizing a dividend, stock repurchase or redemption or a distribution of assets that is illegal under

-United or any shareholder to seek an injunction, a rescission, or any other equitable (non-monetary) relief in the event of a breach of a director's fiduciary duties.
+Section 14-2-832 of the Georgia Business Corporation Code (the "Georgia Code).
+Therefore, even if the proposed amendment were adopted, liability for monetary damages on any of these grounds would still exist.
+Liability for monetary damages for violations of federal securities laws would also be unaffected.
+Furthermore, the proposed amendment would not limit or eliminate the right of United or any shareholder to seek an injunction, a rescission, or any other equitable (non-monetary) relief in the event of a breach of a director's fiduciary duties.
 In addition, pursuant to Georgia law, the amendment may not eliminate or limit the liability of any director for any act or omission that occurred prior to the date on which the amendment is approved by shareholders.